Telegrams were usually in You No Take Candle as a way to save money on transmission costs and work for the operators, cutting transmission time.

 A significant proportion of the rhyming slang mentioned in guidebooks, or used by those who work with tourists (e.g. cab drivers and tour guides), is not in standard use by anyone, and may be made up on the spot to impress/amuse the customers.

-Chinese (even, and even especially, Classical Chinese) has a simple (or even simplistic for our tastes) grammar with only a few exotic things, which can lead to the stereotype of Chinese people speaking with simplistic grammar.
+Chinese (even, and even especially, Classical Chinese) has a simple (or even simplistic compared to English) grammar with only a few exotic things, which can lead to the stereotype of Chinese people speaking with simplistic grammar.
 Masterpieces such as the Tao Te Ching or The Art of War, when translated literally, would seem to fit this trope.
-Of course, it didn't deter them from being such a prestigious civilisation.
+Of course, it didn't prevent them from being such a prestigious civilisation.

 The funny thing is that, despite the vast differences between English and Chinese in general, Chinese grammar is actually more similar to English grammar than that of many European languages (by way of convergent evolution).
 Both English and Chinese are analytic, isolating languages (more or less; English is much less analytic and much less isolating than Chinese) with relatively fixed word order and no (or vestigial in the case of English) grammatical gender.
 Most European languages are highly synthetic/inflected, allowing freer word order and have very strong grammatical gender.
 As a result, native speakers of English actually find learning Chinese substantially easier than native speakers of, say, French or German; the reverse is also true.

 Subverted by Israelis who often depict themselves as such on their own media, as a form of self-humour.
-Their speech usually isn’t that bad, but its grammar is usually poor and the accent is very thick, not to mention the occasional phrases uttered in Hebrew.
+Their speech usually isnít that bad, but its grammar is usually poor and the accent is very thick, not to mention the occasional phrases uttered in Hebrew.
 In reality, Israelis can very often have rather decent English with an accent better than the one depicted, and occasionally there are Israelis with a near-perfect American accent thanks to American media (notable case: Bar Refaeli), although this is quite often a case of Truth in Television among the poor and uneducated.
+This may also be because when modern Israel was founded, it was composed of Jews from many different parts of the world (with many distinct linguistic backgrounds), making this trope more common at the time and among the older generation today.

 Almost any creole or pidgin language will sound like this to speakers of the language it draws most of its words from.
-For example, written Hawaiian pidgin (mainly a combination of English and Hawaiian) looks like this: "He goin give me everyting I need."
-"Da peopo ova dea dat stay inside da dark, dey see one big light now."
-"You guys know how da food need salt fo stay good."
+For example, The Lord's Prayer in Hawaiian pidgin (mainly a combination of English and Hawaiian) looks like this:

 Expressive aphasia is an involuntary version of this.
 Basically, the Broca's area—the part of the brain that controls grammar—is damaged.
 Sufferers of this condition typically speak very slowly and their sentences often lack pronouns, articles, and conjunctions.
 Instead of saying "There are three bowls in the cabinet," a person with expressive aphasia would say "bowl bowl bowl three cabinet."